 As well as looking at the health of mother and baby, we will look at how babies were delivered, if the baby suffered from any breathing difficulties, and how parents felt about their care.
 When the babies are 2 years old, we will see how well they have developed by asking mothers to fill in a questionnaire about their child’s behaviour.
 We will also find out how much each way of treating women costs the NHS.

 The first woman was enrolled into PHOENIX in September 2014.
-In total 34 centres and 350 women are now taking part, and we aim to recruit 900 women by August 2017.
+In total 47 centres and 610 women are now taking part, and we aim to recruit 900 women by the end of July 2018.
 We hope to find out if inducing early labour means fewer complications, fewer babies needing intensive care and fewer deaths, compared with the 'wait and watch' approach.